KhaledAboel3tta/Power-BI-project/HR_Analysis/README.md

 📂 Project Structure

 HR-Analytics-Dashboard/
-├── HR_Analytics.csv          # Dataset
+├── HR_Analytics.csv
-├── HR_Analytics.pbix         # Power BI dashboard file (upload this)
+├── HR_Analytics.pbix
-├── screenshots/              # Folder with dashboard images └── README.md                 # Project documentation
+├── screenshots/
+└── README.md

 🚀 How to Use
 Download or clone this repository